 Liabilities have been assessed on an actuarial basis using the projected unit method, an estimate of pensions payable in future years; it is dependent on assumptions such as mortality rates and salary levels.
-Aon Hewitt Limited, an independent firm of actuaries, has valued the Fund's assets and liabilities in accordance with IAS 19 based upon the latest actuarial valuation of the fund as at 31 March 2013.
+An Hewitt Limited, an independent firm of actuaries, has valued the Fund's assets and liabilities in accordance with IAS 19 based upon the latest actuarial valuation of the Fund (funded benefits) as at 31 March 2016 (unfunded benefits: 31 March 2017).

 A building block approach is employed in determining the rate of return on fund assets.
 Historic markets are studied and assets with higher volatility are assumed to generate higher returns consistent with widely accepted capital market principles.
 The assumed rate of return on each asset class is set out in the assumption table below.
-The overall expected rate of return on assets is then derived by aggregating the expected return for each asset class over the actual asset allocation for the fund at 31 March 2016:
+The overall expected rate of return on assets is then derived by aggregating the expected return for each asset class over the actual asset allocation for the fund at 31 March 2017: